keystonejs/keystone/docs/quick-start/README.md

 ## Welcome

-This quick start guide will get you up and running with a fresh new Keystone application in just a few easy commands.
+This quick start guide will get you up and running with a fresh new KeystoneJS application in just a few easy commands.

 With just _5 minutes_, this is what you're going to build: